 Here are the basic facts to be aware of concerning "standard DUI probation:"

 - It prohibits you from operating a motor vehicle with any detectable quantity of alcohol whatsoever, not just at .08%, regardless of age (not just for those under 21).

 - Any further misdemeanors (or felonies) will have more severe consequences if committed while on probation.
 This does not include minor traffic violations, but it includes virtually everything else.

 - You must comply to submit to a breathalyzer test when asked to by a law enforcement officer, even under circumstances wherein other people would not be required to do so.

-- Any violation of the terms of your probation can result in a hearing before a judge (with no right to a jury) in which further penalties can be sentenced.
+- Any violation of the terms of your probation can result in a hearing before a judge (with no right to a jury trial) in which further penalties can be imposed on you.

 Contact Us Today for DUI Defense

 At Los Angeles DUI Lawyer, The Law Offices of Jeff Voll understands the confusion and fear that surrounds facing a possible first-time DUI conviction.
 We also understand that many innocent people are charged with this crime in California every year.
 We have the experience to achieve the best possible outcome for your case.